-This film tells the story of a shepard who repairs the ruined ecosystem of a secluded valley by singlehandedly cultivating a forest over a thirty year period.
+This film tells the story of a shepherd who repairs the ruined ecosystem of a secluded valley by single-handedly cultivating a forest over a thirty year period.
 Written by

 Kenneth Chisholm <email@example.com>

 Words do not adequately do this justice, but I will try.

 Where do I begin with this comment?
 I could echo other commenters and describe the plot, which in no way will detract from the films' impact on a first-time viewer.
 Or I could talk about the absolutely breathtaking animation, the beautiful backgrounds and incredible detail that make this one of the most visually arresting pieces-animated or live-action-I have ever seen or ever expect to see in my life.
 I could mention that Christopher Plummer's narration rings perfectly, blending with the animation so seamlessly as to make a whole vastly greater than its already stellar parts.
 I could mention that this wonder is, at least in the U.S., shamefully out of print, unless I've missed it somewhere and I wonder why some organization interested in environmental concerns hasn't pushed for it to be in print, because it says what they say so eloquently that their point would be easy to make.
 I could mention that it deservedly won the Academy Award for Animated Short and was selected as one of the fifty greatest animated shorts of all time in a poll of animators and film historians several years ago.
 But I guess what I'll do is just state the obvious: I love this short, think it should be widely available and wish it were being shown in schools across the world.
 Frederic Back is a supremely talented man and far too neglected.
 This may be his crowning achievement and, by itself, would justify his entire life in the sight of mankind, the universe and his creator and I thank him and everyone involved in this splendid work.
 You have to see this film!!!
 Most joyously recommended.

 17 of 20 people found this review helpful.